-- a Using language or gesture(s) that is obscene, offensive or of an insulting nature. - Note: This includes: (i) excessively audible or repetitious swearing; and (ii) obscene gestures which are not directed at another person, such as swearing in frustration at one's own poor play or misfortune. - b Showing dissent at an Umpire's decision - Note: Dissent will include disputing / protesting, reacting in a provocative or disapproving manner in an inappropriate way towards any decision made by an Umpire or other official.
-This may include arguing or entering into a prolonged discussion with an Umpire or a Technical Official about the decision. - c Charging or advancing towards an Umpire or technical official in an aggressive manner during an International Event.
+a Using language or gesture(s) that is obscene, offensive or of an insulting nature.

+Note: This includes: (i) excessively audible or repetitious swearing; and (ii) obscene gestures which are not directed at another person, such as swearing in frustration at one's own poor play or misfortune.

+b Showing dissent at an Umpire's decision

+Note: Dissent will include disputing / protesting, reacting in a provocative or disapproving manner in an inappropriate way towards any decision made by an Umpire or other official.
+This may include arguing or entering into a prolonged discussion with an Umpire or a Technical Official about the decision.

-- d Excessive appealing of an Umpire's or Technical Official's decision, or crowding an Umpire or Technical Official. - Note: Excessive shall include repeated appealing of the same decision / appeal. - e Throwing a stick or ball (or any other object or item of equipment) at or near another Participant or any other person in an inappropriate and / or dangerous manner. - f Deliberate, reckless or careless physical contact between players in the course of play. - Note: Without limitation, Participants will breach this article if they deliberately, recklessly or carelessly push, walk or run into another Participant. - g Feigning injury and / or overreacting to alleged physical contact from another player. - Note: Without limitation, Participants will breach this article if they deliberately fake an injury in order to penalize another Participant against whom it is alleged committed a foul against him/her. - h Abuse of hockey equipment or clothing, venue equipment or fixtures and fittings. - Note: This includes any action(s) outside the course of normal hockey actions, such as hitting or kicking the goal posts and any action(s) which intentionally or negligently results in damage to the team benches, advertising boards, dressing room doors, mirrors, windows and other fixtures and fittings. - i Breach of the FIH's Uniform Advertising Policy or FIH Team Dress Protocol - Note: One of the core objectives of the FIH Uniform Advertising Policy and FIH Team Dress Protocol is to ensure appropriate and professional standards of appearance on the field of play and during opening and closing ceremonies at International Events and to prevent any practices that undermine that objective. - j Breach of the FIH Media Policy - Note: One of the core objectives of the FIH Media Policy is to ensure compliance with all contractual obligations imposed upon FIH by its media partner(s).
-This includes failure by a Participant to participate in a press conference when requested to do so by FIH. - k Public criticism of, or inappropriate public comment in relation to an incident occurring in an International Match or any Participant or team participating in any International Match or FIH, generally, irrespective of when such criticism or inappropriate comment is made. - I Where the facts of the alleged incident are not adequately or clearly covered by any of the above offences, conduct that either is contrary to the spirit of the game or brings the game into disrepute. - Note: Article 2.2 I is intended to be a 'catch-all' provision to cover any type of conduct of a minor nature that is not, and because of its nature cannot be, adequately covered by the specific offences set out elsewhere in the Code of Conduct.
+- c Charging or advancing towards an Umpire or Technical Official in an aggressive manner during an International Event. - d Excessive appealing of an Umpire's, Video Umpire's or Technical Official's decision, or crowding an Umpire or Technical Official.

+Note: Excessive appealing shall include repeated appealing of the same decision / appeal.

+e Throwing a stick or ball (or any other object or item of equipment) at or near another Participant or any other person in an inappropriate and / or dangerous manner. f Deliberate, reckless or careless physical contact between players in the course of play.

+Note: Without limitation, Participants will breach this article if they deliberately, recklessly or carelessly push, walk or run into another Participant.

+g Feigning injury and / or overreacting to alleged physical contact from another player.

+Note: Without limitation, Participants will breach this article if they deliberately fake an injury in order to penalise another Participant against whom it is alleged committed a foul against him/her.

+h Abuse of hockey equipment or clothing, venue equipment or fixtures and fittings.

+Note: This includes any action(s) outside the course of normal hockey actions, such as hitting or kicking the goal posts and any action(s) which intentionally or negligently results in damage to the team benches, advertising boards, dressing room doors, mirrors, windows and other fixtures and fittings.

+i Breach of FIH's Uniform Advertising Policy or FIH Team Dress Protocol j Breach of FIH Media Policy

+Note: One of the core objectives of FIH Uniform Advertising Policy and FIH Team Dress Protocol is to ensure appropriate and professional standards of appearance on the field of play and during opening and closing ceremonies at International Events and to prevent any practices that undermine that objective.

+Note: One of the core objectives of FIH Media Policy is to ensure compliance with all contractual obligations imposed upon FIH by its media partner(s).
+This includes failure by a Participant to participate in a press conference when requested to do so by FIH.

+- k Public criticism of, or inappropriate public comment in relation to an incident occurring in an International Match or any Participant or team participating in any International Match or FIH, generally, irrespective of when such criticism or inappropriate comment is made. - Where the facts of the alleged incident are not adequately or clearly covered by any of the above offences, conduct that either is contrary to the spirit of the game or brings the game into disrepute.

+Note: Article 2.2 I is intended to be a 'catch-all' provision to cover any type of conduct of a minor nature that is not, and because of its nature cannot be, adequately covered by the specific offences set out elsewhere in the Code of Conduct.